 Accessible Festivals was co-founded in 2014 by Austin Whitney and Oren Shani.
-Six months after Austin became paralyzed from the waist down as a result of a serious car accident, he attended a music festival that left him smiling for the first time since his injury.
-Accessible Festivals is dedicated to making music and recreation accessible to individuals of all abilities through direct service, education, technology, and more.
+Six months after a car accident that left Austin paralyzed from the waist down, he attended a music festival that left him feeling joy and hope for the first time since his spinal cord injury.
+He joined forces with his friend Oren and decided to dedicate his life to helping others have the same positive and transformation experience.

 Max Papperman, Director of Operations

 Max Papperman is the Director of Operations for Inclusion Festival.
 He is also an environmental consultant, soccer player, and music enthusiast.
 Previously, he was a special education teacher.
 Max has attended numerous music festivals, working as a volunteer, educator, and staff member.
 He excels at communicating with a variety of individuals and bringing them together to work towards a common goal.
 He is responsible for overseeing Inclusion Festival’s year-round initiatives, advising on budgets and financial plans, and managing staff and volunteers.

 Sam was diagnosed with Aspergers at the age of 14.
 Rather than blame Aspergers for any difficulties that he has encountered, Sam made it his mission to use what he has learned to help others on the spectrum.
 Since graduating in 2012 with a degree in Psychology, Sam has worked with people on the Autism Spectrum in both a school setting as well as a crisis center.
 Currently, he is working on a book that is about autism, self-love, and romantic relationships.
 He created and manages the official YouTube of Inclusion Festival, InclusionTube, where he interviews Inclusion Festival participants about their work, perspectives, festival experiences, and understanding of inclusion.
 Sam also hosts other shows on his personal channel including Heroes of Autism and Adulting While on then Spectrum.